leon0410898/XPS13-9300-hackintosh/README.md

 ## Disable CFG lock
 For people who want better cpu performance(undervolt, modify PL1,PL2) need to unlock their cfg lock.
 DO AT YOUR OWN RISK!!!
 It may brick your laptop.
-Follow the guide from this repo :  https://github.com/Not-a-true-statement/Hackintosh-OC-XPS-13-9300
+Follow the guide at :  https://github.com/Not-a-true-statement/Hackintosh-OC-XPS-13-9300

 ## Known Problem
 * thunderbolt hotplug not working